ethanwharris/gnome-nvidia-extension/README.md

     make
     make install

+Restart gnome shell by logging out and back in.
-Use `alt + f2`, `r`, `Enter` to restart the gnome shell (if this is not allowed then log out and log back in) Enable the extension in the gnome tweak tool.
+On X11, you can also use `alt + f2`, `r`, `Enter` to reload more quickly.
+Afterwards, you can enable the extension in the gnome tweak tool.

 # Icons
 For icons we use font-awesome: